kenzylouis/flogger/Readme.md

     - url_for to handle urls redirections

 - to check if the cookies were pass, update the blog `views.py`, add the session and get the info that was passed from author

+14\.
+Logout an Author user
+---
+- in the `author/views.py` remove the session information an redirect to the login pages